 Angela has been a strong advocate for women in Michigan’s workforce throughout her career.
 Her practice includes protecting women’s rights in cases involving sex discrimination, pay discrimination, pregnancy discrimination, and sexual harassment.
 For the past two decades, she has been active in organizations such as the Women Lawyers Association of Michigan (WLAM), where she served on the board and as chair of its Gender Equity Committee.
 She is a past president of WLAM’s Washtenaw chapter.
 She is also a recipient of the Mary Foster Award which is bestowed annually to a member whose leadership, talent, and significant contributions to women provide a role model for women in the legal profession and women in general.

 A leader among her peers, Angela is a frequent presenter on employment law topics for the State Bar of Michigan’s Employment Law Section and the Institute of Continuing Legal Education.
-She has been named to the Michigan “Super Lawyers” list, a rating service of outstanding lawyers who have attained a high-degree of peer recognition and professional achievement, for close to ten years running (2013-2022).
+She has been named to the Michigan “Super Lawyers” list, a rating service of outstanding lawyers who have attained a high-degree of peer recognition and professional achievement, for over ten years running (2013-present).

 Angela received her law degree from the University of Michigan Law School in 2004.
 Before attending law school, Angela worked for the State Bar of Michigan’s Open Justice Commission, where she assisted in coordinating a statewide pro-bono project for domestic violence victims.
 While in law school, she interned at the Maya Angelou Public Charter School, the Public Defender Service for the District of Columbia, and Legal Services of South Central Michigan.

 Honors & Awards